San Francisco Peninsula Press Club By-Laws

 Section 7.
 Robert’s Rules of Order shall be followed at all meetings of the Club.

-*Name changed from “Peninsula Press Club” to “San Francisco Pensinsula Press Club” by board vote on July 18, 2007
+Name changed from “Peninsula Press Club” to “San Francisco Peninsula Press Club” by board vote on July 18, 2007